 Animals in Labs!

 Sadly, this is still a real issue...in 2014.
 I'll only talk about personal care and household product testing here, as the US doesn't require it but yet companies do it anyway.
-(Including using ingredients tested on animals in their product recipes.)
+(And if they don't test their finished products on animals, they can still use ingredients tested on animals in their product recipes.)
 Many of the animals used have very little legal protections regarding treatment or care and don't receive any pain medication.
 These animals can be rabbits, rats, cats, dogs and anyone else.

 If you want to know how to tell if something is tested on animals, I have a pretty thorough post here called "What's That Bunny Saying?" that walks you through what all the animal testing labels mean - and don't mean.
 (This includes a vegan option as well, in the event you want to avoid ingredients that come from animals' bodies.)

 The great news is that there are so many great products not tested on animals these days that you won't be hurting for options.
-Just be careful you're not giving money to companies who do really horrible stuff to rabbits, rats, mice, cats, dogs and your other friends.
 Logical Harmony is a great blog where Tashina keeps an updated list of cruelty-free companies that either are totally vegan or have vegan options.

 ^ screenshot from Logical Harmony's guide ^